raylene/eng-handbook/management/guide-to-1-1s.md

 * Do you have any feedback that may help them improve or grow?

 **Here are some questions you can ask your teammate directly to foster discussion**
-* How are things going on the team more generally?
-Do you believe in the team’s goals?
+* How are things going on the team?
+Do you believe we're working on the right things?
 Are people getting along and being productive?
-Do you feel the team is as productive as it could be?
+Are we as productive as we could be?
-* How do you feel about the company’s goals or overall trajectory?
-What are things you’re excited about or unexcited about in general?
+* How do you feel about the company goals or overall trajectory?
+What are things you’re excited about?
+Not excited about?
 * Any thoughts on recent company all hands, announcements, org /or process updates?
 * How do you think project X went?

-*Here are a few great suggestions from [Ben Horowitz’s guide](https://a16z.com/2012/08/30/one-on-one/)*
+* *Here are a few great suggestions from [Ben Horowitz’s guide](https://a16z.com/2012/08/30/one-on-one/)*:
 * If we could improve in any way, how would we do it?
 * What’s the No. 1 problem with our organization?
 Why?
 * What’s not fun about working here?